 Horse Skin and Coat Supplements

 Your horse’s skin and coat do so much more than help your horse look good.
-Think of the skin and coat as your horse’s first defense against bacteria, infections, and the elements.
+Think of the skin and coat as your horse’s first defense against bacteria, health issues, and the elements.
 The health of your horse’s skin and coat is directly connected to nutrition.

 The following ingredients are typically included in horse skin and coat supplements: